88-degrees/Book-of-Changes/appendix02s2.md

 The other three paragraphs are sufficiently explained in what is said on the Text.

-<a name="fn_250"></a>[344:LXI](#fr_250) Dissatisfied with previous attempts to explain the Great Symbolism, the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'The wind penetrates things.
+<a name="fn_250"></a>[344:LXI](#fr_250) Dissatisfied with previous attempts to explain the Great Symbolism, the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say: -- 'The wind penetrates things.
 The grass and trees of the level ground are shaken and tossed by it; the rocky valleys and caverns in their sides have it blowing round about them; and it acts also on the depths of the collected waters, the cold of which disappears and the ice is melted before it.
 This is what makes it the emblem of that perfect sincerity which penetrates everywhere.
 The litigations of the people are like the deep and dark places of the earth.
-The kings examine with discrimination into all secret matters connected with them.. even those which are here mentioned, till there is nothing that is not penetrated by their perfect sincerity.'
+The kings examine with discrimination into all secret matters connected with them, even those which are here mentioned, till there is nothing that is not penetrated by their perfect sincerity.'
 But all this is greatly strained.
 The symbolism of the eight trigrams gets pretty well played out in the course of the 64 hexagrams.

 1. 'No change has come over the purpose:' -- the sincerity, that is, perfect in itself and of itself, continues.

 2. One bond of loving regard unites the mother bird and her young; so answers the heart of man to man.

-<a name="fn_251"></a>[345:LXII](#fr_251) The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors endeavour to show the appropriateness of the Great Symbolism in this way:--'When thunder issues from the earth, the sound of it comes with a rush and is loud; but when it reaches the top of a hill it has begun to die away and is small.'
+<a name="fn_251"></a>[345:LXII](#fr_251) The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors endeavour to show the appropriateness of the Great Symbolism in this way: -- 'When thunder issues from the earth, the sound of it comes with a rush and is loud; but when it reaches the top of a hill it has begun to die away and is small.'
 There is nothing in the Chinese about the hills being high; and readers will only smile at the attempted explanation.
 The application of the symbolism, or rather of the idea of the hexagram, is good, and in entire accordance with what I have stated that idea to be.

 Nothing can be done to avoid the issue mentioned in paragraph 1, for the subject of the line brings it on himself.